Central Valley Tour 2023

 Field Trip - April 26-28

-Participants will visit farms and some of the state’s major infrastructure, such as Friant Dam and the San Luis Reservoir, as well as the San Luis National Wildlife Refuge, a major wintering ground and migratory stopover point for large concentrations of waterfowl and shorebirds.
-The tour begins and ends at the Foundation’s office in Sacramento.
+Participants visited farms and some of the state’s major infrastructure, such as Friant Dam and the San Luis Reservoir, as well as the San Luis National Wildlife Refuge, a major wintering ground and migratory stopover point for large concentrations of waterfowl and shorebirds.
+The tour began and ended at the Foundation’s office in Sacramento.

 What attendees say about this tour: